Car Buying Strategies

 The dashboard of the 2017 version of this popular crossover is well-designed and logical.
 Everything is within easy reach.
 Thanks to the intuitive design, the controls are easy to learn and remember.

-Reasons Not to Buy a 2017 Hyundai Tucson – The Cons
+Reasons You May Not Like the 2017 Hyundai Tucson – The Cons

 A few issues that may give you second thoughts about buying this Hyundai crossover include: